gumen38/cogbot/README.md

 Each bug have priority 10, each suggestion have priority 1.
 Donation amount will multiply priority by formula (donation_in_USD+1)*priority, e.g. if you have submitted suggestion and donated 2 USD, it will have priority 3.

-I will update suggestion/bugs and their priorities here in the table:
+I will update suggestion/bugs and their priorities here:

--nothing here yet-
+Request: Add ability to change CoG server.
+Priority: Average
+Status: DONE
+Details: Server can be changed in currentSettings.js

+Request: Simply FoxyProxy installation and setup
+Priority: Average
+Status: DONE
+Details: FoxyProxy removed.
+CogBot Admin Panel is proxy itself now.